cisagov/cool-accounts/terraform/README.md

 1. Comment out the `assume_role` block for the "default" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-terraform-account-admin"`.
+1. Comment out the `assume_role` block for the "users" provider in `providers.tf` and directly below that uncomment the line `profile = "cool-users-account-admin"`.
 1. Create a new AWS profile called `cool-terraform-account-admin` in your Boto3 configuration using the "AWSAdministratorAccess" credentials (access key ID, secret access key, and session token)